CarineIzere/Portfolio1/README.md

 copyright (C) 2018 Free Software Foundation, Inc. <https://fsf.org/>
  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
  ### GNU General Public License v3.0 Copyright ©️carine Izere 2018 this is designed to everyone
- ##End

  ## Acknowledgments
- It will be a great pressure for anyone willused my code and must get a tip such as a airtime for communication, pens, bombo etc
+ It will be a great pressure for anyone willused my code and must get a tip such as a airtime for communication, pens, bombo etc. aaah it will be wooooooow!